Civil code of Argentina: Notes by the Codifier

 The Civil Code of Argentina has a unique feature, which is the inclusion of footnotes with the articles, in which Vélez Sársfield explains the origin of, and principles governing, the positions adopted, sometimes citing or inserting laws and paragraphs from a source treatise.

 The presence of these notes stems from a request from the Ministry of Justice, that he annotate each article and its conformity to or divergence from laws currently in force in the country, as well as those of the major world powers.

 The notes are very valuable from a doctrinal standpoint.
 In them the codifier states the problem, summarizes the arguments and chooses a solution, always in a succinct manner.
 As a result, the Code became a veritable treatise on comparative law, which proved to be quite useful, as the bibliographic material available at the end of the 19th century was not plentiful.

-It is important to note that the footnotes contain numerous errors and even contradictions vis-à-vis the article text, as can be seen in the text of articles 2.311 and 2.312 and the footnote to the former.
+The footnotes contain numerous errors and even contradictions vis-à-vis the article text, as can be seen in the text of articles 2.311 and 2.312 and the footnote to the former.
 Some of these errors are attributable to the codifier, but others are likely due to circumstances beyond his control.
 There are instances where Vélez Sársfield reworked an entire title or modified a rule without altering the footnotes pertaining to the original edition.
 In this manner, for example, all the footnotes in Book IV were brought directly from the original drafts by Victorino de la Plaza without any of the pertinent modifications.
 That said, one should keep in mind that during the editing of Nueva York and La Pampa many modifications from the original text were accumulated.